payloadcms/payload/examples/encryption/payload/README.md

 4. The `encryptField` and `decryptField` hooks use Node’s crypto module.
 They rely on an environmental variable, `PAYLOAD_SECRET`, as the secret key, ensuring it's secure.
 Each encryption uses a unique initialization Vector (IV) for better security, employing the AES-256-CTR encryption algorithm.
 Decryption reverses this process.

 5. We then set up a custom endpoint to fetch the decrypted Date of Birth field at `src/collections/Users/endpoints/getUserDOB.ts`.

-To keep the demo simple and straightforward, we manually entered the userDOB field in the CMS for a user document.
-After inputting the data, we updated the collection to make the field hidden.
-Subsequently, our hooks encrypted the field to ensure data protection.
-We then use a custom endpoint to fetch the hidden data on the front-end.

-In our demo, we've modeled a scenario often encountered in real-world web applications.
-Imagine users signing up on a platform, providing not just basic details like name and email, but also sensitive data such as date of birth.
-Once they opt to 'Save' or 'Update Profile', their data is relayed to the backend.
-At this juncture, before the data finds its way into the database, our hooks step in to encrypt it.
-This encryption ensures that the user's information remains shielded from potential threats.
-When needed, the front-end can then securely fetch the hidden data for display or editing, mimicking the practical flow of many digital platforms today.

 ### Seed